ShiShuoyu/BEC_Dynamics_2D/README.md

 - Our eyes can only handle 2D images.

 ## Highlights
-- Simulation with units, which is more friendly to beginners.
+- Simulation with units, which is more friendly to beginners and students.
 - Sampling the mechanical quantity (e.g. the angular momentum of the wavepacket) during time evolution.
 - GPU acceleration via CUPY.